Erika Sema

 Erika Sema (瀬間 詠里花, Sema Erika) is a Japanese professional tennis player.
+She reached career-high rankings of 114 in singles and 120 in doubles.
+In her career, Sema has won 56 titles (45 in doubles) on the ITF Women's World Tennis Tour.

 Biography

 Erika Sema is the younger sister of Yurika Sema who retired from tennis in November 2015.

 Her mother is Japanese and her father is French.

-Sema, who is playing mostly on the ITF Circuit, and also on the WTA Tour, has tried for 16 times to qualify for a Grand Slam tournament, without success.
+Sema, who is playing mostly on the ITF Circuit but also on the WTA Tour, has tried for 16 times to qualify for a Grand Slam tournament, without success.